 A single-storey side-return extension will typically be permitted.
 Providing the extension doesn’t exceed specific criteria such as being over four meters high or half the width of the original property.

-You must follow all building regulations and inform your local authorities who will make regular visits during the development and afterwards.
+You must follow all building regulations and inform your local authorities who will make regular visits during the development and afterward.
 Once completed and you have met all the rules you will then be provided with a completion certificate.

 Tip: When converting sideways, you will probably lose light coming in from a side window that was previously there, making the kitchen area darker.
 But you can save this problem with single-storey development by installing a ceiling light such as a roof window.